-Korean American Data Bank consists of the following four main categories of data and information:
+Korean American Data Bank consists of the following five main categories of data and information:

 1. The first category of data consists primarily of different types of quantitative data.
 This includes statistics from census and other survey data on growth and settlement patterns, demographic and socioeconomic characteristics of the Korean population in the United States, and other relevant quantitative data focusing on Korean Americans and Korean immigrant communities.
 The key component of the quantitative data is U.S. census data on the Korean population, and this is presented in the form of research reports (short and long reports).
 In 2012, the quantitative category of data will focus on results of analyses of the 2010 Census and the 2006-2010 American Community Surveys.
 We have labeled this category "Statistical Reports."